esmuigors2/Prep2Cry/README.md

          - m means a molecule (NOT IMPLEMENTED YET);
          - e means that the geometry will be obtained from a NAME.gui or fort.34 file **which must be manually placed in the directory prepared by the script**.

-     - -x specifies, for a rhombohedric lattice, cell of which syngony will be used in the calculation (the default is hexagonal):
+     - -x specifies, for a rhombohedric lattice, cell of which crystal system will be used in the calculation (the default is hexagonal):
          - r means to use the non-default rhombohedral cell;
          - h means to use the default hexagonal cell.